tomfried/Bernie-Quest-Game/README.md

 PC (.exe) download to play game currently unavailable.
 I unfortunately can't find it in my files.
 It can be made by downloading the project and then extracting as a .exe file.

 ## Description
+The game is about the cosmic battke btween Hillary and Bernie that commenced in the 2016 Democratic Primary.
+The battle of biblical proportion stretches from the homeland of Bernie all the way to the sandy utopia of San Diego.
+Only you can deliver his message and take over this election.
+The odds are stacked against you and she will bully you, but the world needs you.
+Win the hearts and minds of all of America, town by town, with your ideology of love and compassion.
+We beleive in you and wish you luck!

 ## Game Engine
 Game was made entirely in Unity using C# and JS languages for scripting.
 To edit the game and run these files you have to download [Unity](https://unity.com/).
 What version?
 I don't remember, sorry.